What is The Black Car Fund?

 Will you cover the damages to my car?

-o We are a Workers’ Compensation company only.
-We do not provide coverage for car damage or any loss of wages due to car damage.
+o NO. We do not provide coverage for car damage or any loss of wages due to car damage.
 You should notify your car insurance carrier to discuss vehicle damage.

-What if I work for more than one company; am I covered for both?
+What if I do work for more than one company that is a BCF Member Base?
+Am I covered for both?

 What if I get hurt on my way to work before I begin completing calls or am dispatched?